Emwm/BikeLightIoT7/README.md

 ## 🛰 GNSS (GPS) Handler

 Handles GPS data using the TinyGPS++ library.
+Sends the location everytime the mode of the system changes.

 ### 📋 API